-• The complaint policy and procedures were in line with recognised guidance.
-The practice learned lessons from individual concerns and complaints and also from analysis of trends.
+- We found evidence that complaints were tracked and responded to in a timely manner. - The complaint policy and procedures were in line with recognised guidance.
+The practice learned lessons from individual complaints and from analysis of trends.
 It acted as a result to improve the quality of care.